yuechen-li-dev/primer/cpp-primer.md

   - Macros are restricted to unavoidable low-level use such as platform or compiler glue and include control.
   - Hidden singleton patterns are restricted.
   - Custom allocators are restricted unless the repository already has a clearly established low-level allocation strategy.
+  - reinterpret_cast is restricted.
+  - Unaligned typed reads from byte storage are banned.
+  - Implicit narrowing conversions in normal code are restricted.
+  - Silent signed and unsigned mixing is restricted.

 default_patterns:
   error_handling: